-Angie is the Learning Disability and Neurodiverse Conditions Community Partner for the DWP in West Yorkshire.
-She is autistic and her talk will be about how to make jobcentres more autistic-friendly for anyone who visits them.
+Angie Balmer is the Learning Disability and Neurodiverse Conditions Community Partner for the DWP in West Yorkshire.
+Angie will be talking talk about her efforts to up-skill work coaches about autism and the challenges it brings.

-We have a few autistic adults who live locally to give their accounts of what it means to be autistic.
-Each talk will be around five minutes long and will feature people who access a variety of autism-specific services, including Leeds Autism Services, Specialist Autism Services and Leeds Autism AIM.
+Talks from local autistic people will then follow our guest speakers; each talk will be approximately five minutes long and will feature people who access a variety of autism-specific services, including Leeds Autism Services, Specialist Autism Services and Leeds Autism AIM.